morganegautier/osint-starter/docs/training/afp-digital-courses.md

 - **`filetype`** : This operator filters results based on a specific file type.

 Example: `filetype:pdf cat` will only display PDF files related to the search "cat".

+### Course 2 : Refine searches on social media

+In this second module, you will learn the basics of searching on social media platforms.

+On **X**, you will discover how to use advanced search, which allows you to filter your searches accurately using various criteria (account, date, language, number of retweets, etc.).
+You will also learn how to create lists, both public and private, and understand their usefulness.

+On **Bluesky**, you will explore the main search operators, which are very similar to those on X, as well as the monitoring tool **[deck.blue](https://deck.blue/)**, which offers a multi-column view to simultaneously track your feed, notifications, lists, and more.
+This tool also integrates multi-account management functions and the addition of columns based on hashtags.

+On **Facebook**, a platform that is more restrictive regarding advanced search compared to X, you will learn how to search for information primarily within groups and pages.
+You will be introduced to the non-public tool **[Who posted what?](https://whopostedwhat.com/)**, which allows keyword searches on specific posts, with filters for date, location, and user to find relevant content.

+On **Instagram**, where search options are more limited, you will see how to effectively search through hashtags or geolocation.

+Finally, for **Snapchat**, you will learn how to use the map to access public videos posted by users.